⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 1299.HK Makes Money

-• AIA Group provides a comprehensive range of life insurance, accident, and health insurance solutions tailored to individual and family needs across 18 Asia-Pacific markets.
+• Provides life, accident, and health insurance to individuals and families across 18 Asia-Pacific markets.

 🎯 WHY THIS MATTERS